Marketing for Government Contracting Companies

 Learn more about SEO: Download SEO—Do You Really Need It?

-Clients for government contractors, by definition, are the federal government agencies and SLED (state, local, and education).
+Clients for government contractors, by definition, are the federal government agencies and SLED (state, local, and education) entities.

-However, your target audience may also include teaming partners, primes, subcontractors, vendors, employees, and recruits.
+However, your target audience may also include teaming partners—primes and or subcontractors—vendors, employees, and recruits.
 All of them will check out your website and form an opinion about your business.

 In developing your online strategy, it is essential to consider your audiences upfront and plan accordingly.